 Second: the grain of the paper runs horizontally, rather than vertically and parallel to the spine.
 This means that the pages tend to curl in on each other.
 In this book one sees a curious phenomenon: alternate openings draw together, as if the edges of the pages had not yet been cut.
 Even if the glueing had been better, the properties of pages made this way would spoil easy functioning.

 Paper direction is an elementary and fundamental given of book production, and a printer might well be insulted if asked to check that the grain will be going the right way.
 Wrong paper direction is becoming a commonplace in the production of British literature.

 So the only way to get such a book to open and stay more or less flat is to take it in two hands and crack it open, as in this movie.

 The setting of the text is conventional.
 The typeface used is an ungainly and thin digital Bembo, which seems to have become the British national letter.
 (For example, it is the typeface of the National Gallery in London, now even cut into the front of the building in Trafalgar Square, as James Mosley described.)
 Not many words are broken, giving lines with large word spaces.
 This is all unremarkable.

-Left: detail of the digital Bembo used in ‘The noise of time’.
-Right: detail of Monotype Bembo, printed letterpress (Nicolas Barker, ‘Stanley Morison’, London: Macmillan, 1972)
+Top: detail of the digital Bembo used in ‘The noise of time’.
+Below: detail of Monotype Bembo, printed letterpress (Nicolas Barker, ‘Stanley Morison’, London: Macmillan, 1972)

 This would have contradicted the ‘start sections on a right-hand-page’ rule.
 But I think breaking that rule would have been preferable, especially as page 181 is empty, and provides sufficient pause before this appended text.